cityofaustin/odd/_jobs/information/join-us.md

 ---

-We currently have no open roles right now.
+We currently have no open roles.

 Our terms are for 12 months of full-time work (40 hours each week), with opportunities to apply for permanent positions at the city.
 [Learn about Benefits](/join/information/benefits/)